 If your studio is located outside The Miami Valley or in an area where there might not be many studios participating, you are not eligible to participate in the Studio Crawl and we would advise that your studio participate in an alternative design event.

-We do our best to organize each Studio Crawl around neighborhoods that are accessible by public transportation, as well as by foot, however, we ae also offering a special VIP package that includes a party bus, outside of that DDW and DFW is not responsible for transportation.
+We do our best to organize each Studio Crawl around neighborhoods that are accessible by public transportation, as well as by foot, however, we ae also offering a special VIP package that includes a party bus, outside of that DDW is not responsible for transportation.
 Attendees will be moving from studio to studio so keep in mind that attendees will be coming and going throughout the evening.

 The hub is a concentrated feature curated event that reflect the vast array of participation of disciplines as well as an exhibit experience.
 It is the largest network gathering at one time during the entire week.
 This event is designed to connect and celebrate across the Miami Valley!